 “You drive,” said Vince.
 She gave him a smile.

 The Schneiders were out of the car and were quiet.
 They didn’t say anything at first but as they were getting into the car Hilda said that Vince had done the right thing and that both of them were proud of him.

 Kim started the Fiat and was about to pull out into traffic when a man ran up to the car and knocked on the passenger window where Vince was seated.
-Paul recognized him as the man who offered his sweater during the CPR.
+Vince recognized him as the man who offered his sweater during the CPR.
 The man signaled Vince to roll down the window.
 When the window was down the man offered his hand to Vince and said, “Thank you.”